course schedule is available for anyone

 - Code of Student Conduct Review and Affirmation

 SUNY policy requires that all SUNY Cortland students review and agree to abide by the Code of Student Conduct and other related policies when they enroll at the College.
 Visit the Student Conduct Office page for advanced details, and to review the complete Code of Student Conduct.
-When completing the registration form, you will be asked to affirm the code of conduct.
+When registering online, you will affirm the College Code of Conduct.

 - Submit Any Required Immunization and Health Forms